Lochipi/Lochipi/README.md

 ## Hi there 👋

-I'm Cornelius Emase, a software engineer intern at Radical X with a keen interest in data-related careers also.
+I'm Cornelius Emase, a software engineer intern at @RadicalX with a keen interest in data-related careers also.

 🔭 I'm currently working on developing and testing software applications at Radical X, where I've gained valuable experience in [insert programming languages, frameworks, or tools you've worked with].
 I'm also interested in exploring data science, machine learning, and data engineering.